STAMP-project/dspot/docs/dspot-for-dummies.md

 ## DSpot for dummies

 ### Prerequisites
 You must have an understanding of how to install software on your computer.
-If you do not know how to do this, please ask someone at your office, school, etc or pay someone to explain this to you.
-Install these programs:
+Install and set-up these programs:

 1. [Java 8](https://www.java.com/en/download/help/download_options.xml)
 1. [GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 1. [Maven](https://maven.apache.org/install.html)